Ah, tipping. Gratuity. A little something extra. But exactly how much extra should you be leaving when you’re tipping in Italy?

 - Servizio: Another sneaky charge that might pop up is the servizio.
 The fact that a servizio will be added should be clearly stated on the menu, and it should be used only in the case of groups of 8 or more.
 The servizio is a tip, so there is no need to leave anything more if you have been charged this fee.

 - Do you have to tip for coffee?
 I always take my coffee at the bar, rather than sit down at a table.
 This is partly because I prefer the custom of standing, but also because coffee prices vary if you sit down.
 (My friends once paid €8 for a cappuccino by the Pantheon!).
 However, for prompt service (and because I feel like it), I usually put a small coin on top of my receipt when I bring it to the barista.
 If your coffee was €0.90, you can leave the 10 cent coin behind if you like, but this is totally optional.

-- And tipping taxis?
+- And tipping in Italy for taxis?
 Nope.
 It’s not done.
 No. Get your change, or round up 10 – 50 cents if it makes the change easier.